uni-algo/uni-algo/doc/API.md

 **`other classes`**
 ```
 class una::error    - error status, used by validation functions
-class una::search   - search result, used by search functions
+class una::found    - search result, used by find functions
 class una::sentinel - sentinel, used by ranges
 ```